2016 Route Map

 Ten thousand bicyclists ride STP every year; almost all finish.
 Group Health STP Presented by Alaska Airlines provides mechanical support, food, first aid, water and toilets every 20 miles.
 Personal support vehicles (PSV) are strongly discouraged because they create additional hazards for the cyclists, as well as local traffic.

-If you insist on riding STP without personal support, please make sure your PSV driver knows to follow the instructions for personal support vehicles.
-Personal support is not allowed to follow the cycling route and by registering for the STP you have signed and agreed to comply with the ride rules set by the organizers.
-You are endangering riders and heavily effecting the small communities we ride through.
-Please be respectful of the other 9,999 riders who want to enjoy a low traffic ride.
+If you insist on riding STP with personal support, please make sure your PSV driver knows to follow the instructions for personal support vehicles.
+Personal support is not allowed to follow the cycling route, and by registering for the STP you have signed and agreed to comply with the ride rules set by the organizers.
+You are endangering riders and heavily affecting the small communities we ride through.
+Please be respectful of the other 9,999 riders who want to enjoy a low-traffic ride.

 CASCADE SUPPORT VEHICLES